Spacey4K/galactic-web/terms-of-service.md

 ## SITE MANAGEMENT

 We reserve the right, but not the obligation, to:
-- Monitor the Site for violations of these Terms of Use; (2)
+- Monitor the Site for violations of these Terms of Use
 - Take appropriate legal action against anyone who, in our sole discretion, violates the law or these Terms of Use, including without limitation, reporting such user to law enforcement authorities
 - Otherwise manage the Site in a manner designed to protect our rights and property and to facilitate the proper functioning of the Site.